lleballex/lesha-love/frontend/README.md

-# LeshaLove backend
+# LeshaLove frontend

-Backend part of LeshaLove project
+Frontend part of LeshaLove project

 ## Get started

-Create PostgreSQL database

 Create `.env` file and fill it with your values: